Skip to content

 • ui/pages/*.yaml or concrete page YAML files only for UI-facing setup or display requests

-If a connector id is known from backend/integrations/{connector_id}_client.py and the request mentions that id, the router prefers the exact adapter path.
+If a connector id is known from app/services/integrations/{connector_id}_client.py and the request mentions that id, the router prefers the exact adapter path.
 Without a manifest, it emits conservative hints for adapter, module, config, and docs surfaces.

 ImpactSet currently has no dedicated integration_readiness_required flag.
 For this slice, readiness rerun is represented by integration path hints and a scope summary note saying that integration readiness may need to be rechecked.
 This does not change connector storage, readiness behavior, or secret handling.
 Refinement scope must never include secret files or secret values; generated apps reference connector ids/capabilities, not raw secrets.